tkrojer/pandda_inspect_tools/README.md

 ### <span style="color:red">**Important**</span>
 <span style="color:red">
-It seems that newer versions of COOT (XXX) occasionally do not display maps from PanDDA around the protein molecule.
+It seems that newer versions of COOT (0.9.6) occasionally do not display maps from PanDDA around the protein molecule.
 If this is the case for your maps, then the conversion to MTZ format does not help and you need to swap the axis order of every map before they are correctly displayed.
 You can use the "-c" option to show the axis order of the current maps and then use the "-a" option to change the axis order.
 Most of the time, -a xyz will do the job (see examples below).</br>      </br>
 Another indication for problems with the axis order of the maps is when you get the following error message:

 ```